Formatted output

 ~Nf

-argument is a floating-point number, which is printed in non-exponential format, with N digits to the right of the decimal point.
+argument is an arithmetic expression, whose value is printed in non-exponential format, with N digits to the right of the decimal point.
 If N is omitted, it defaults to 6.
 If N is 0, no decimal point or following digits are printed.

 ~NF